Maimunar/go-projects/todo/README.md

 ## Goal

-Create an cli application for managing tasks in the terminal.
+A CLI-based todo list application that allows you to add, list, complete and delete tasks from a data store.

+## Getting Started

+To get started, clone the repository and build the application:

 ```
-$ tasks
+$ go build -o todo
 ```

-## Requirements

-Should be able to perform crud operations via a cli on a data file of tasks.
-The operations should be as follows:
+Then you can run the application and understand how to use it by running the following:

 ```
-$ tasks add "My new task"
-$ tasks list
-$ tasks complete
+$ ./todo
 ```

+## How to use

 ### Add

-The add method should be used to create new tasks in the underlying data store.
-It should take a positional argument with the task description
+The add method is used to create new tasks in the underlying data store.
+It takes a list of arguments with the task description

 ```
 $ tasks add <description>